-The change of cooler weather heading into autumn typically signals an increase of owl patients at the BC SPCA’s Wild Animal Rehabilitation Centre (Wild ARC).
+With the transition to autumn comes dwindling daylight hours, which typically signals an increase in owl patients at the BC SPCA’s Wild Animal Rehabilitation Centre (Wild ARC).
 The higher number of these night-time hunters needing care showcases how dangerous this time of year can be for nocturnal wildlife.

 “As a result, they are at higher risk from vehicle collisions during this time of year, and we encourage those on the road to exercise extra caution when driving.”

 It’s an effect that Wild ARC continues to see year after year.
-Recently, a great horned owl was found near Sooke on the highway at dusk.
+Last year, a great horned owl was found near Sooke on the highway at dusk.
 It’s very likely the owl was struck by a car while foraging for food.
-This beautiful bird suffered a broken wing, and will take weeks to fully recover.
+This beautiful bird suffered a broken wing, and took weeks to fully recover.

-Scraps of food littered on the side of the road can draw out rodents, which in turn draws out birds hunting them for food.
+Scraps of food littered on the side of the road can attract rodents, which in turn attracts birds hunting them for food.
 Animals can easily become habituated to learn that roadways are food sources, further increasing the risk of collision.
-To prevent injuries to wild animals and help keep roads safe, make sure that all trash, recyclables, and compost are disposed of properly.
+To prevent injuries to wild animals and help keep roads safe, make sure that all trash, recyclables and compost are disposed of properly.

 Here are some further steps drivers can take to avoid collisions with wildlife: